 Setting up the environment

 Now that we know how to set up an environment and run code, lets use this new knowledge and run some Python code.
-Again, During this course advise you to code in Spyder, as this IDE is the recommended IDE for the Python part of this course.
-To practice you might also want to try out Jupyter locally and Google Colab to run the same code.
+Again, during this course advise you to code in VSCode, as this IDE is the recommended IDE for the Python part of this course.

-First, make a directory structure for this tutorial:
+Create a directory structure for this tutorial using the terminal:

 cd ~/Documents/